Research Scientist (Life Sciences) Jobs and Careers

 Genomics and Personalized Medicine

-Growth Area: Rapidly expanding field Funding Opportunities: Strong government and industry support Skills Required:- Bioinformatics
+Growth Area: Rapidly expanding field Funding Opportunities: Strong government and industry support Skills Required:

 - Statistical analysis